 If your turkey is natural and has not been brined or pre-seasoned, you could brine it first

 Brining: Start with one gallon water, boil.
 Add 1 cup Kosher salt, one cup sugar and stir to dissolve.
 Turn off the heat and add one cup Apple cider vinegar, 2 Tbsp each dried thyme, rosemary and sage.
 Let cool.
 Fill up a food safe container with the marinade soak and water, place the turkey breast down.
 Add additional water to cover the bird.
-Soak overnight, or at least 12 hours.
-Rinse turkey with water and pat dry before cooking.
+Soak overnight, at least 12 hours.

 Serve with my Cranberry Apple Chutney